 The answer to this depends on many factors, and no it’s not necessary for you to drink too much water as if you are about to embark a trip to the desert.

 It seems like the recommended amount is 8 glasses of water a day.
 However, this amount doesn’t apply to everyone as each person has their own lifestyle.

 While many say that drinking 8 glasses of water on a daily basis is enough to give you good health, people that are physically active like athletes and bodybuilders are known to drink more than a gallon and a half of water – this is because they sweat a lot.
 As mentioned earlier, they have to replace the water they lost through sweating.

 - Climate Factor

-If asked a person living in a snow-capped town and you ask them how much water they drink, chances are, they will tell you they don’t drink a lot.
-On the other hand, if you ask someone who lives in a tropical country on summertime, you’d probably get a different answer.
+If a person is living in a snow-capped town and you ask them how much water they drink, chances are, they will tell you they don’t drink a lot.
+On the other hand, if you ask someone who lives in a tropical country in the summertime, you’d probably get a different answer.
 Just like the previous factor mentioned, we tend to lose more body water through sweat in warmer weather.
 That’s why it is important to drink more to keep ourselves hydrated.

 - Age Factor

-A person’s age also plays a part on how much they should drink.
+A person’s age also plays a part in how much they should drink.